A doubly robust learner for regression and inference with right-censored outcomes: Data application

 \subsection{Background}

 The EMA program was established in England to encourage YP to continue their education after Year 11.
 It was piloted in September 1999, rolled out nationally in 2004, and abolished in September 2010.
 YP could apply for EMA during Year 11 and if EMA was awarded, YP would receive a weekly cash transfer during Year 12 and Year 13 provided they stayed in further education.
 EMA was awarded based on a household's annual income for the previous year submitted to the EMA administration via a bank statement.
 YP in households with annual incomes below £20,817 received £30, those between £20,818 and £25,521 received £20, and those between £25,522 and £30,810 received £10.
 No EMA was given for incomes over £30,810.
 The presence of these thresholds suggests that the causal effect of EMA can be estimated using an RDD.
-An RDD estimates a local causal effect by comparing groups just above and below a treatment threshold mimicking a (local) randomized controlled trial, see e.g.~\citet{Hahn.etal:2001},~\citet{Imbens:Lemieux:2008}, and~\citet{Cattaneo:Titiunik:2022}.
+An RDD estimates a local causal effect by comparing groups just above and below a treatment threshold mimicking a (local) randomized controlled trial, see for example~\citet{Hahn.etal:2001},~\citet{Imbens:Lemieux:2008}, and~\citet{Cattaneo:Titiunik:2022}.
 An RDD is therefore able to infer causal effects under relatively weak assumptions, avoiding no unmeasured confounding and similar graphical causal model based criteria, confer with~\citet{Pearl:2009} and~\citet{Hernan:Robins:2020}.
+Previous analyses of the EMA data have relied on the assumption of no unmeasured confounding or have had methodological weaknesses, such as discarding censored observations and using polynomial regression rather than local linear regression.
+A detailed review of this prior literature is provided in Section D of the supplementary material.